Fullspeed-Family/fullspeed-resources/content/speed-drifting/_index.md

 Speed Drifting, Speedsliding or SD for short is the fundamental mechanic to gain speed in fullspeed tracks.
 A Speed Drift is when you slide in specific angles to increase the car's acceleration, we will learn more about these angles later on [Skids Overlap](https://fsfam.club/resources/speed-drifting/skids-overlap/).

-A Speed drift can be performed in multiple surfaces most commonly: Road, dirt, grass and plastic, with the optimal overlap varying between these surfaces.
+A Speed drift can be performed in multiple surfaces most commonly: Asphalt/Tarmac, dirt, grass and plastic, with the optimal overlap varying between these surfaces.

-You can benefit from the increased acceleration of speed drifting from 420 speed and above, with this technique being especially important at 800+ speed, when the regular acceleration of the car becomes significantly lower.
+You can benefit from the increased acceleration of speed drifting from 420 speed on tarmac, 220 speed on dirt and 220 speed on grass.